 The Chickenpox and Shingles Vaccine

-Let’s talk about the the issue of the shingles vaccine and chickenpox vaccine that are available and will certainly be offered to you and your children by mainstream medicine.
-As is the case with any vaccine, I highly suggest caution about allowing yourself or your children to be subjected to these injections.
+Let’s talk about the issue of the shingles vaccine and chickenpox vaccine that are available and will certainly be offered to you and your children by mainstream medicine.
+As is the case with any vaccine, I highly suggest caution in allowing yourself or your children to be subjected to these injections.
 The dangers of these vaccines are alarmingly significant, despite what their manufacturers and the FDA claim.
 They also have not been around long enough to accurately read any unknown long-term effects.
 Research done by Gary S. Goldman, Ph.D. who served for eight years as a Research Analyst with the Varicella Active Surveillance Project in Los Angeles County with funding from the CDC, revealed higher rates of shingles in Americans since the government’s 1995 recommendation that all children receive chickenpox vaccine.
 The truth of the matter is that the vast majority of both shingles and chickenpox cases are uneventful, and resolve themselves in short order without any major complications.

 The federal Vaccine Adverse Events Reporting System (VAERS) received 6,574 reports of side effects after the chickenpox vaccination was implemented, between March 1995 and July 1998.
 Four percent of the reported complications after immunization include shock, encephalitis (brain inflammation), and thrombocytopenia (a blood disorder).
 Fourteen of those adverse reactions ended in death.

 Because of the reported complications, 17 warnings for reactions were added to the vaccine’s product label.
-Some of these reactions include cellulitis, transverse myelitis, Guillain-Barre syndrome, and shingles – even after the vaccine was being used on a mass basis.
+Some of these reactions include cellulitis, transverse myelitis, Guillain-Barre syndrome, and shingles – even after the vaccine was used on a mass basis.
 When combined with other vaccines such as MMR, the chickenpox vaccine puts patients at a higher risk for other health issues.

 Barbara Loe Fisher of NVIC said: “We have been getting reports from parents that their children are suffering high fevers, chickenpox lesions, shingles, brain damage and dying after chicken pox vaccination, especially when the vaccine is given at the same time with MMR and other vaccines.”